 Figure \ref{fig:reward} shows the objective function with two typical values of $(\alpha, \beta)$.
 In the top figure with ($\alpha=0, \beta=-1$), we simply use accuracy as the objective value if measured latency is less than the target latency $T$; otherwise, we sharply penalize the objective value to discourage models from violating latency constraints.
 The bottom figure ($\alpha=\beta=-0.07$) treats the target latency $T$ as a soft constraint, and smoothly adjusts the objective value based on the measured latency.
-In this paper, we set $\alpha=\beta=-0.07$ in order to obtain multiple Pareto optimal models in a single search experiment.
-It will be an interesting future direction to explore reward functions that dynamically adapt to the Pareto curve.